The Importance Of The “P” Stickers For New Drivers In Malaysia

 ii) 1 coloured photo (25mm x 32mm).

-iv) Payment for licenses can be made for 1 to 5 years and 10 years.
+iv) Payment for licenses can be made for 1 to 5 years.

 Hi, can we learn how to drive a car at 16(+) years old (that means Form 5) and take the driving test at 17 years old?
 Or must we be fully 17 years old to learn how to drive a car?
 Thanks.